GaspardMacaux/Documentation_app/docs/source/single_dataset_analysis/load_dataset.rst

    Before uploading, double-check that the dataset file is in the correct format and contains all necessary components.
 This can prevent errors during loading.

 .. warning::
    If the file format is incorrect or missing necessary files, the loading process will fail, and you will receive an error message.
-Always verify the dataset integrity before uploading.

 ### Common Issues and Solutions